Skip to content

 What People Often Overlook

 Many people find it surprisingly difficult to put a number on their recovery time — because it doesn't always feel like lost time.
 Scrolling aimlessly, sleeping in longer than needed, feeling too drained to pursue hobbies — these are recovery in disguise.
 It can help to think back over a typical Saturday morning and ask honestly: was that genuine rest, or was it decompression?
 There is a difference.
 One restores you.
 The other simply neutralises the damage.
-This distinction is worth considering when you think about the true cost of a stressful working week.
+This distinction is worth noting when you think about the true cost of a stressful working week.

 Stress Level and the Multiplier Effect